 In this article, we look at some simple steps to improve the design of your business processes and your business process modelling.

 A Process Hierarchy

-The diagram at the right is often referred to as a ‘process hierarchy’.
-It allows us to analyse and design the structure of a process without reference to data, business rules or sequencing.
 All models are simplifications of reality.
 One key to successful modelling is to ignore anything that is irrelevant to the objectives of your model.
-Here, we are trying to achieve optimal definition of the business process and its component activities, so we focus exclusively on those.
+Here, we are trying to understand the structure of the business process and its tasks, so we focus on those.

 Designing the ‘Process’ Hierarchy

-Each of these activities are likely to be performed by separate organisation units.
+Each of these activities is likely to be performed by separate organisation units.